hiyin/covidscope-user-tutorial/docs/index.md

-# Covidscope software architecture reimplementation guide
+# Scope+ User Tutorial

-The reimplementation process is straightforward.
-You only need three separate files to start.
+This tutorial is made for Scope+ and is straightforward.
+You only need three separate files to start implement your own single-cell atlas portal using the Scope+ architecture.

 ## Input file